words/cuss/readme.md

 ### `cuss`

-`cuss` is a dictionary of phrases to ratings (`Object.<number>`), where each key can be considered a profanity, and each rating is a number between `0` and `2` (both including), representing the certainty the key is used as a profanity depending on context.
+`cuss` is a dictionary of phrases to ratings (`Object.<number>`), where each key can be considered offensive, and each rating is a number between `0` and `2` (both including), representing the certainty the key is used as a profanity depending on context.